 ‘1945’ - 2017 - Dir.
 Ferenc Torok

 A very quiet and understated picture.
-It’s purpose entirely is to reveal the complicity, guilt and regret of a small Hungarian town who’d profited off the expulsion of the towns Jews.
-It’s a sad picture, as solemn as the subject matter.
-The film never strives to write a searing exposé, but rather a slow and truthful unravelling of a morally corrupt, nameless town.
-Why nameless and featureless?
-Because this town represents many towns across Europe.
-Untold millions quietly profited off the destruction of the Jews.
-They moved into their homes, took over their shops, and profited off the remains of many families.
+Its purpose is entirely to reveal the complicity, guilt, and regret of a small Hungarian town that profited from the expulsion of its Jewish population.
+It is a sad film, as solemn as its subject matter.
+The story never strives to be a searing exposé but instead unfolds as a slow, truthful unravelling of a morally corrupt, nameless town.

-This is an important film because the subject matter is rarely dramatised; for a number of reasons I imagine.
+This is an important film because the subject matter is rarely dramatised.
+For a number of reasons, I imagine.
 Namely, what national cinema would encourage a scathing critique of its own country?
-“The past is the past.
-Leave it where it belongs!”
-I can tell you secondhand that unlike Germany, there are few and varied Eastern European countries willing to confront their complicity and profit from wholesale slaughter.
+The past is the past.
+Leave it where it belongs.
+I can tell you secondhand that, unlike Germany, there are few Eastern European countries willing to confront their complicity and profit from wholesale slaughter.
 This guilt may have died with a generation, but their stories must live on.

-The Jewish population of Poland in 1938 was 3.3 Million.
-10% survived.
-Those who did, would return to Poland or other Eastern European countries and find a region-wide pogrom taking place.
-Many Jews survived the entirety of the war to return to their home, and be shot dead by their neighbour.
-Today’s Jewish population in Poland is between 7,000 and 40,000.
-The Jewish cemetery of my grandfathers home town lies in ruin.
+The Jewish population of Poland in 1938 was 3.3 million.
+Ten percent survived.
+Those who did return to Poland or other Eastern European countries found themselves caught in a region-wide pogrom.
+Many survived the entirety of the war only to return home and be shot dead by their neighbours.
+Today, Poland’s Jewish population is estimated between 7,000 and 40,000.
+The Jewish cemetery of my grandfather’s hometown lies in ruin.
 Their stories erased by time and quiet complicity.
-The content of this piece is certainly more engaging than the telling, but it’s an important film nonetheless due to its unique perspective.

 1945 – a contained narrative of life immediately following the war.